Actindo-AG/Documentation/DataHub/UserInterface/02a_Settings.md

   Attribute key.

 - *Data Type*
   Attribute data type.
-For detailed information about all data types, see [Data types list](to_be_completed).
+For detailed information about all data types, see [Data type list](/PIM/UserInterface/04_DataTypeList.md).

 - *Description*
   Description to the attribute.